 (4) Nothing in subsection (2) prevents a person from being appointed as a principal and being classified as a school administrator at the same time.

-63. Functions of principal
+63. Principal’s functions

 (1) The functions of the principal of a government school are —